reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 # Lab 10: Remotely monitor and control devices with Azure IoT Hub

-## Remotely monitor and control devices with Azure IoT Hub

 ## Lab Scenario

 Contoso is proud of its award-winning cheeses and is careful to maintain the perfect temperature and humidity during the entire manufacturing process, but conditions during the aging process have always received special attention.